-- Highlight the text you want to link.
+Next, highlight the text you want to link:

-- In the popup that appears, enter the URL you want to link to.
+In the pop-up box that appears, enter the URL you want to link to:

 - URL: The URL of the link (include http:// at the start for external websites)

-To remove a link in the Visual editor, highlight the text and click the broken link icon:
+To edit or remove a link in the Visual editor, place your cursor anywhere in the linked text:

 Links containing the “at sign” symbol

 For example, if you try to put this

 into the Add Link page, the “@” gets removed for security reasons and unfortunately means that your link will not work.